Teradata/stacki-wiki/Boxes.md

 Backend hosts are assigned the _default_ box automatically.

-Different backend hosts can be assigned to different boxes which gives you a great deal of latitude when decided what software stacks should go on what backend hosts.
+Different backend hosts can be assigned to different boxes which gives you a great deal of latitude when deciding what software stacks should go on which backend hosts.

-A few examples:
+A few examples of the utility of boxes:

 * Maintaining different versions of the OS: